dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.7 - [Simple map system for selecting a level in a game](/2021/04/06/js-javascript-example-map-system-simple/)

-In this example I am working out a simple map system that will set some options for a main game state constructor.
+In this example I am working out a simple map system that will set some options for a main game state create method.
+In other words this is a simple system for having a collection of display objects in a canvas where each display object is for a level in a game, when the player clicks on one of these display objects they then progress to another state of the application that will be used to set additional settings, or progress directly to the game state.
+The display object in the map contains properties that will be passed to the game create method that will set up the state of the game object.

 ### 1.8 - [A nice basic multiplication table example](/2020/02/10/js-javascript-example-multiplication-table)